adeaver/grammargrove/README.md

 You're also going to need to install Django for use of the command line tools.

+#### Download the dictionary

+We currently use the [CEDICT](https://www.mdbg.net/chinese/dictionary?page=cedict) for a basic dictionary.
+You will want to download it, unzip it, and move it words/data/cedict.txt

 #### Running the server

 ```